clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Install Clear Linux OS for Intel Architecture as the host OS on all nodes by following the instructions in the topic :ref:`gs_installing_clr_as_host`.
-The current April 2016 `downloadable installer images`_ are compatible with ciao.
+The current `downloadable installer images`_ are compatible with ciao.

-After the base installation on each node add the following additional bundle, which adds components needed by CIAO::
+After the base installation on each node, add the following additional bundle, which adds components needed by CIAO::

     $ swupd bundle-add cloud-control